stevcabello/Tetris_mutual_exclusion/README.txt

 address of your machine, this will act as the local server.

+#Demo
+A video of the application functionality --> https://youtu.be/UC7zSaU3n2s

 #Project important sources
 - The game engine is based on: https://github.com/JLLLinn/Tetris-Game